-It is not possible to camp at Point Lobos State Natural Reserve, but many hotels and motels can be found in the immediate vicinity of the park, particularly in the town of Carmel-by-the-Sea or Monterey.
+It is not possible to camp at Point Lobos State Natural Reserve, but many hotels and motels can be found near the park, particularly in the town of Carmel-by-the-Sea or Monterey.

 Here are a few recommendations:

-Seven Grables Inn, is our favorite hotel in Monterey.
-This oceanfront inn, offers a majestic view of the Ocean, beautiful rooms, and personalized services.
-If they are not full yet, do hesitate and book right away .
+Seven Gables Inn is our favorite hotel in Monterey.
+This oceanfront inn offers a majestic view of the Ocean, beautiful rooms, and personalized services.
+If they are not full yet, do not hesitate and book right away .

 Carmel Country Inn